openenclave/openenclave/docs/DesignDocs/LoggingFormat.md

 If the var is not specified then logging goes on as usual.

 If the var is specified then we look for an extra environment variable `OE_LOG_FORMAT`.
 If `OE_LOG_FORMAT` is specified we call a method where we pass in the log line information and it is formatted by the `OE_LOG_FORMAT` string.
-If it is set it needs to end with a newlone.
+If it is set it needs to end with a newline.

 If it is not then we use the default format string to log in the file.

 In addition to the `OE_LOG_FORMAT` environment variable, if the `OE_LOG_ESCAPE` environment variable is set, then the log message will be processed accordingly in order to be compatible with the JSON standard.

 When logging to a separate file the defaut logs are not sent to stdout and the custom logs are directed to the file.
-If the users wants to keep the default logs directed to stdout AND the custom logs sent to the file, they can set the `OE_LOG_ALL_STREAMS` environmental variable.
+If the user wants to keep the default logs directed to stdout AND the custom logs sent to the file, they can set the `OE_LOG_ALL_STREAMS` environment variable.
 This is useful if we want to keep the human readable logs, but also redirect a machine-readable format (e.g. JSON) to a file.

 OE logging format
 -----------------